Batsugun: Reception

 Batsugun was met with positive reception during its initial release in arcades.
 In Japan, Game Machine listed it on their February 1, 1994 issue as being the seventh most-popular arcade game at the time.
 In the April 1994 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number nine spot in popularity.
 Gamest simultaneously awarded the title with both the 6th "Best Shooting" and 36th "Best Character '94" awards.
 Nick Zverloff of Hardcore Gaming 101 praised Inoue and Sakai's artwork and soundtrack respectively, among other aspects.

 The Sega Saturn conversion received mixed reviews from critics such as Famitsu and the Japanese Sega Saturn Magazine.
 According to Famitsu, the Saturn version sold over 7,017 copies in its first week on the market.
-Readers of the Japanese Sega Saturn Magazine voted to give the Saturn port a 8.4 out of 10 score, ranking at the number 245 spot, indicating a large popular following.
+Readers of the Japanese Sega Saturn Magazine voted to give the Saturn port an 8.4 out of 10 score, ranking at the number 245 spot, indicating a large popular following.
 Edge reviewed the Saturn version, deeming it "not a classic in designs terms, perhaps, but one that won't disappoint those yearning a show-off 2D title".
 French magazine Joypad commended the Saturn released for its boss encounters, arsenal, multiplayer and game modes, stating that "taken from the arcade game of the same name, this Saturn shoot'em-up isn't just another shoot, it's the game to own if you want to see how the genre has evolved today".
 Christian Blendl of German magazine MAN!AC gave the Saturn an overall mixed outlook.
 Zverloff of Hardcore Gaming 101 criticized some of the additions in the Saturn conversion such as the arranged soundtrack.